Do you want a good gaming laptop that can play all the latest games? You could play online or with your friends at home.

 Recommended specs are Intel i5 or i7, AMD Ryzen; either processor will do the job.

 16GB of RAM memory; this can be even 8GB.

-First storage drive should be no less than 256GB SSD (solid state drive).
+The storage drive should be no less than 512GB SSD (solid state drive).

 Second storage usually is for games and usually has 1TB.
 This drive can be a standard HDD (hard disk drive), SSHD (a hybrid drive is the preferred type) or more expensive version 1TB SSD (one terabyte solid state drive).